Ajten Pllana

 Kaltrina Krasniqi: Why didn’t you study?

 Ajten Pllana: Why didn’t I study?
 How could I study?
-I got married, I had four children, I was working, I didn’t have… My husband was very ambitious.
-Once he wanted to enroll me in university.
-He said, “You are good with languages, I’ll enroll you in Yugoslav literature, it’s needed in the Albanian classrooms.”
+I got married, I had four children, I was working, I didn’t have… My husband was very ambitious, once he wanted to enroll me, he says, “You are good with languages, I’ll enroll you in Yugoslav literature, it’s needed to teach it in the Albanian parallel.”
 I said, “You can enroll me, I won’t go.
-I don’t have time to study, I can’t go there without studying, I don’t have time, I don’t have time.”
+I don’t have time to learn, I can’t go there without learning, I don’t have time, I don’t have time.”
 But he was ambitious and enrolled me.
-I said, “Take the indeks,3 you keep it because I’m not going.”
+I said, “Take the index, you keep because I’m not going.”
 And I didn’t go.

-At some point, he enrolled me in French.
-I was very good at French in school, in Normale.
-Then my teacher used to say, “Only Ajten Gashi…” and I had a friend from another class, “Only Ajten and he can study French, no one else.”
-There were four or five students there, and my friend was very smart, he did his PhD and studied French in Sorbonne.
-Ajten came here and had four children and work, but I was very devoted to my children, my daughters.
-I had to work hard.
-I wasn’t able to study and take care of my family, and take care of my children [all at the same time].
+At some point, he enrolled me in French language, I was very good at French in school, in Normale.
+Then my teacher used to say, “Only Ajtene Gashi…” and I had a friend from another class, “Only Ajtene and he can study French, no one else.”
+There four or five people there, and my friend was very smart, he did his PhD studies in French in Sorbonne.
+Ajteni came here with four children, work, but I was very devoted to my children, my daughters, I had to work hard.
+I wasn’t able to study and take care of my family, and take care of my children.

 Kaltrina Krasniqi: When did you retire?